shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 - Add a resource and GET method for fetching data from DynamoDB table (e.g., GET /getVPCResources)
 - Integrate these APIs with the Lambda function
 - Add a Cognito authorizer and attach it to the method requests of both APIs
+- To create VPC resources, invoke API using JSON payload provided in vpc_creation_payload.json file along with with Authorization token.
+- To fetch VPC resources, invoke API using with Authorization token.

 ### 4. Set Up Amazon Cognito
 - Create a Cognito User Pool